drull1000/blog/content/posts/full-osint-guide/Full-OSINT-guide.md

 You can use tools such as [metagoofil](https://github.com/laramies/metagoofil) to harvest data from different files.

+Other options:

+- [pic2map](https://www.pic2map.com/) Shows where the image was taken based on the metadata.

 ### Satellite images

 If you want to do some physical location OSINT, you should check satellite photos of the location and absorb all you can about the place.
 Entrances, parking lots, employees and their dress code, badge readers, security, cameras… everything is important.

+### Deepfakes

+Deepfakes are gaining popularity quick, and they can be used in a bunch of different ways.
+As they get more real, spotting them becomes harder, so there are tools out there to help us detect deep fakes, such as [deepware](https://deepware.ai/).

 ## Credentials discovery